Dru Story News is a blog about politics, pop culture, sports, music, the arts, and a variety of socially conscious

-Veganism is growing in popularity and the reason is mainly because people are discovering our cultural love affair with meat may need to be reconsidered for many, many reasons.
+Veganism is growing in popularity and the reason is mainly that people are discovering our cultural love affair with meat may need to be reconsidered for many, many reasons.
 Whether it's because the animals are treated terribly, which is true, or because evidence is showing a more plant-based diet is healthier, interest keeps growing and the conversation is being had.
 Regardless, meat consumption is in question and veganism is on the rise.

 The Meat of the Matter

 More and more people seem to be more attracted to the vegetarian and vegan lifestyles these days for a variety of reasons.
 We are in an age in which vigilance is growing because when it comes to our food, there are unseen dangers everywhere.
 People are realizing that the healthcare industry can’t be trusted.
 The main directive of the healthcare industry which is compromised by the pharmaceutical industry is to keep people functionally ill and sell drugs.
 Of course, that isn’t what people who work in healthcare set out to do, but it is how the system is structured by the powers that be and beyond their control.
 Consequently, and as illnesses rise, people are getting more interested in health and self-preservation.
 Our foods are being loaded with poisons, preservatives, GMO’s and meat is more dangerous now than it has even been.
 And so, for a variety of reasons, veganism is appealing to a wider group of people.